camunda/camunda-docs/versioned_docs/version-8.1/self-managed/connectors-deployment/install-and-start.md

 ## Connector runtime and function

-The Connector runtime environment can installed using the supported [deployment options](/self-managed/platform-deployment/overview.md#deployment-options).
+The Connector runtime environment can be installed using the supported [deployment options](/self-managed/platform-deployment/overview.md#deployment-options).

-Currently, we only support an installation of Connectors with Docker, Docker Compose, and the Manual setup.
-Please refer to the [Installation Guide](/self-managed/platform-deployment/overview.md) for more details.
+Currently, we only support an installation of Connectors with Docker, Docker Compose, and the manual setup.
+Refer to the [installation guide](/self-managed/platform-deployment/overview.md) for more details.

 ## Connector templates

-Fot the modeling interface, you need to [provide Connector templates](/components/integration-framework/connectors/custom-built-connectors/connector-templates.md#providing-and-using-connector-templates).
+For the modeling interface, you need to [provide Connector templates](/components/integration-framework/connectors/custom-built-connectors/connector-templates.md#providing-and-using-connector-templates).

-For the [out-of-the-box Connectors](/components/integration-framework/connectors/out-of-the-box-connectors/available-connectors-overview.md) provided by Camunda, the Connectors Bundle project provides a set of all Connector templates related to one [release version](https://github.com/camunda/connectors-bundle/releases).
+For [out-of-the-box Connectors](/components/integration-framework/connectors/out-of-the-box-connectors/available-connectors-overview.md) provided by Camunda, the Connectors Bundle project provides a set of all Connector templates related to one [release version](https://github.com/camunda/connectors-bundle/releases).
 If you use the [Docker Compose](/self-managed/platform-deployment/docker.md#docker-compose) installation, you can thus fetch all Connector templates that match the versions of the Connectors used in the backend.